 Energy Efficiency Solutions In Mexico

 Mexico is experiencing an increasing demand for infrastructure and services due to its economic growth and accelerated urban densification.
-This has led to a vast increase of energy consumption, as well as greenhouse gas emissions.
+This has led to a vast increase in energy consumption, as well as greenhouse gas emissions.

 In recent years, Mexico has led the region in terms of energy efficiency policies.
-The first initiative occurred 25 years ago when the government launched the Energy Saving Trust label (FIDE), a voluntary label program aimed to identify energy-efficient products.
+The first initiative occurred 25 years ago when the government launched the Energy Saving Trust label (FIDE), a voluntary label program aimed at identifying energy-efficient products.
 Initially, FIDE labels were used mainly on motors and refrigerators.
 Subsequently, the FIDE label was extended to solar modules, inverters, construction materials, and LED and fluorescent lights.

 Program for Financing of Electric Energy Saving